WANG-AXIS/SEAR/README.md

 -Simulated monochromatic attenuation (80keV) images (denoted as 'mu'), which were used for the attenuation reconstruction target..

 For reconstruction results, 'alpha' image files contain 5 different reconstruction estimations based on different detected scatter energies (see manuscript for details).
 All simulated images are stored as .mat files.

+Note: medical/reconstruction/mu_train is split into two files to decrease maximum file size.